Chevrolet Corvette (C8): Awards

 The Corvette C8 was named 2020 Motor Trend Car of the Year, and was also featured on 2020 Car and Driver 10Best.
 The C8 was also named 2020 North American Car of the Year, 2020 Detroit Free Press Car of the Year, 2020 MotorWeek Drivers' Choice Best of the Year, and Edmunds Top Rated Sports Car for 2020 and 2021.

-The Covette C8 Z06 won both the MotorTrend Performance Vehicle of the Year and the Road & Track Performance Car of the Year, both for 2023.
+The Corvette C8 Z06 won both the MotorTrend Performance Vehicle of the Year and the Road & Track Performance Car of the Year, both for 2023.

 The Corvette C8 Stingray and E-Ray won the 2025 Car and Driver 10 Best.

 Motorsport

 C8.R

 The Chevrolet Corvette C8.R at the 2023 6 Hours of Spa-Francorchamps.

 The racing version of the base model C8, called the Chevrolet Corvette C8.R, was unveiled in 2019 alongside the Corvette C8 convertible.
 Built to LM GTE regulations, the C8.R was the first mid-engined Corvette built for racing by Chevrolet and Pratt Miller Motorsports, as well as the first Corvette race car to use a flat-plane crank V8.
 It completed its debut in the 2020 24 Hours of Daytona.
 The C8.R won a total of three Teams' championships and three Drivers' championships during its tenure, before being retired in 2024 following the discontinuation of the LM GTE ruleset.